-- 1) Remove the mufler and needle valve assembly from the engine.
-Slide the fiberglass cowl over the engine. - 2) Measure and mark the locations to be cut out for engine head clearance, needle valve, muffler.
+- 1) Remove the muffler and needle valve assembly from the engine.
+Slide the fiberglass cowl over the engine. - Measure and mark the locations to be cut out for engine head clearance, needle valve, muffler.
 Remove the cowl and make these cutouts using a rotary tool with a cutting disc and a rotary sanding drum attachment. - 3) Slide the cowl back into place.
 Align the front of the cowl with the crankshaft of the engine.
 The front of the cowl should be positioned so the crankshaft is in the middle of the precut opening.
-Hold the cowl firmly in place using several pieces of masking tape.
+Hold the cowl firmly in place using several pieces of masking tape. - 4) While holding the cowl firmly in position, drill four 1,6mm pilot holes through both the cowl and the side edges of the firewall.